 Image via Apartment Therapy

 When floor space is limited, making the most of all vertical space is crucial.
-How can your storage go as high as possible?
+How can you make your storage go as high as possible in as many rooms as possible?

 For fixtures and fittings, put shelves above head height in narrow hallways or corridors, hang racks for pots and utensils from walls and ceilings in the kitchen, and fit shelving and cupboards around and over doorways.

-Even bikes can be wall hung to make a stylish feature out of a necessity.
+You can even hange your bike(s) on the wall to make a stylish feature out of a necessity.

 Hahn Premium Square Ceiling Rack